rust-lang/rust/src/doc/reference.md

 arr[10]; // panics
 ```

+Also, if the type of the expression to the left of the brackets is a
+pointer, it is automatically dereferenced as many times as necessary
+to make the indexing possible.
+In cases of ambiguity, we prefer fewer
+autoderefs to more.

 ### Range expressions

 The `..` operator will construct an object of one of the `std::ops::Range` variants.